otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       * Computes the `Status_MAC: KDF(0x10 || prekey_mac_k || message type ||
         receiver's instance tag || stored prekey messages number, 64)`.
 Checks that it is equal to the one received in the Storage Status message.
-        If it is not, Alice ignores the message.
+        * If it is not, Alice ignores the message.
+        * If it is, the number of stored prekey messages is displayed.
    1. If this is a "Success message":
       * Computes the `Success_MAC: KDF(0x12 || prekey_mac_k || message type ||
         receiver's instance tag || "Success", 64)`.
 Checks that it is equal to the one received in the Sucess message.
-If it is not, Alice ignores the message.
+        * If it is not, Alice ignores the message.
+        * If it is, the human readable part of the message is displayed.
    1. If this is a "Failure message":
       * Computes the `Failure_MAC: KDF(0x13 || prekey_mac_k || message type ||
         receiver's instance tag || "An error occurred", 64)`.
 Checks that it is equal to the one received in the Failure message.
-If it is not, Alice ignores the message.
+        * If it is not, Alice ignores the message.
+        * If it is, the human readable part of the message is displayed.

 ### DAKE-1 Message